Breadcrumb Navigation

 Project Goal

-Garner stakeholder feedback, study current research, and evaluate the Student Experience in a way that allows for the committee to come to consensus and make a recommendation to the Board by June of 2026 whether sixth grade should move to junior high or remain in elementary school for the 2027-28 school year.
+Beginning in November 2025, Arlington ISD began a process to garner stakeholder feedback, study current research, and evaluate the student experience in sixth grade.
+The Sixth Grade Placement Committee was established and began meeting in January 2026 to facilitate that process with the objective of coming to consensus and making a recommendation to the Board of Trustees by June of 2026 on whether sixth grade should move to junior high or remain in elementary school.

 What started this conversation?